Stacks Image 37842

 Within your body you already have an important defense system in place.
 PRP helps to reinforce that system so that you can fight your pain naturally.

-At Pain Solutions, our physician has years of experience in treating pain with the PRP therapy.
+Dr. Nairn has years of experience in treating pain with the PRP therapy.
 Contact us today for a consultation at New Mexico’s Top Integrative Pain Clinic.

-• What is PRP?
+What is PRP?

 Platelet Rich Plasma or PRP is a portion of a patient’s own blood which is injected into painful joints or tissues to help with pain relief and tissue healing.